ikvasnica/ikvasnica.com/source/_posts/2017/2017-03-14-wordpress-vs-drupal-vs-bolt-create-static-blog.md

 The main topic was IT and web development and as you can guess, the real struggle was to choose the right platform where to write.

 I wanted to host it on **my own domain**, so I can couple posts with my portfolio and to have a greater control over the functionality and design.
+Therefore, Blogger and other free hosted platforms were out.

 ## The big ones